FTC Safeguards Rule Changes on June 9, 2023

 Data Disposal Statute (Non-regulated Commercial)

-Covered entities must take reasonable measures to ensure that any data they dispose containing personally identifying information cannot be accessed or used by an unauthorized third party.
+Covered entities must take reasonable measures to ensure that any data they dispose of containing personally identifying information cannot be accessed or used by an unauthorized third party.
 The personally identifying information must be completely destroyed, erased, or otherwise rendered unreadable or indecipherable by any means.

 Implications for Auto Businesses: